alexzorin/certbot-dns-multi/README.md

 DNS plugin for [Certbot](https://certbot.eff.org/) which integrates with the 100+ DNS providers from the [`lego` ACME client](https://github.com/go-acme/lego/).

-This plugin is built from the ground up and follows the development style and life-cycle of other `certbot-dns-*` plugins found in the

 ## Installation

 ### via `pip`